arslanalperen/Numerical-Differentiation-Methods/README.md

 ![7](/images/7.png)

-these values are obtained(Figure 6).
+these values are obtained(Figure 7).

 If the derivative data used with 50 ms ∆t value is replaced in the formula to find the ε(t) value

 ![8](/images/8.png)

-these values are obtained(Figure 7).
+these values are obtained(Figure 8).
 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.

 To see the difference better, the values obtained for all ∆t values can be plotted on a graph.